Nepsaco/Mod-1-Project-Casino-baby/README.md

 To run the program in your terminal (ITerm2): a) Go to the Mod1 folder you cloned. b) While in the Mod1 folder, run "ruby runner.rb" c) Enjoy!

 P.s in this version of blackjack Aces are always 11.
 Sorry!

+to view our video of the game go to https://youtu.be/It6gDdVmyKU